Journalism, law, the military and mental health converge at symposium co-hosted by Reynolds Journalism Institute

 A thread that ran through the entire symposium was the importance of support for mental health for both journalists and service members.
 In one panel specifically focused on mental health, School of Journalism doctoral candidate Teodora Trifonova shined a light on the struggles faced by “fixers,” the people who often help journalists in foreign countries with tasks like translating, arranging interviews and providing background information.

-“Their work is vital but is hidden from the public,” Trifonova said, emphasizing that fixers are often exposed to the same tramautic events as journalists but receive comparatively little recognition or support.
+“Their work is vital but is hidden from the public,” Trifonova said, emphasizing that fixers are often exposed to the same traumatic events as journalists but receive comparatively little recognition or support.
 “They do not appear on television and most of the time do not appear in the credits of stories.”

 Her comments were drawn from research she is conducting with Assistant Professor Joy Jenkins into the foreign correspondents from central and eastern Europe covering the war in Ukraine.